What are your fees?

 Do you offer virtual sessions?

-What does LPC, NCC mean?
+What does PLPC, LPC, NCC mean?

 Nationally Certified Counselor (NCC) means I have met national standards which include attending an accredited school, passing a national exam, and following a separate set of ethical guidelines.
 This certification comes from the National Board for Certified Counselors.